leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 ```

 You can also introduce auxiliary recursive declarations using a `where` clause after your definition.
-Lean converts them into a `let rec`.
+Lean converts them into a `let rec`:

 ```lean
 def replicate (n : Nat) (a : α) : List α :=